szermatt/mistty/docs/source/index.rst

 .. note::

-   MisTTY is Beta software!
-It might not work with your setup our your tools.
-If you try it out and encounter issues, please take the time to file a bug describing what you did and what happened.
+   If you encounter issues, please take the time to file a bug.
+See :ref:`reporting` for details.

 Contents
 --------